tmarkovski/json-bbs-signatures/spec/spec.md

 This collection of statements can then be signed using BBS+ signatures library.

-### Object projections using JSON Path
+#### Algorithm Details

+TODO: Add step by step descriptions

+### Selective Disclosure

 BBS+ Signatures support selective disclosure which allows the derivation of signature proof by disclosing only a subset of the originally signed statements.
+Partial JSON documents can be represented with a set of statement using JSON Path or JSON Pointer.
+Both are equally viable to describe the final document projection.

 *Example of partial document*